awmckinley/config/modules/file.mgmt/README.md

-# File Manager Alternatives
+# File Management Tools

-Alternative file managers to replace the default system file manager, providing enhanced features and customization options.
+Graphical and terminal-based file managers for organizing, browsing, and managing files and directories, including traditional file managers and modern distributed filesystem solutions.